iamharryliu/vigilant-broccoli/notes/software/general/tech-lingo.md

     - Map, Reduce, Shuffle
   - Yet Another Resource Manager(YARN) - Resource management and scheduling

-- Javascript
+- Runtime - Refers to the environment in which a program or application is executed.
-  - Monorepo Tools
+- Monorepo
-    - Nx
-    - Turborepo
-    - Lerna
-  - Frontend Frameworks
+- Frontend
-    - Nuxt - Opinionated Vue.
-    - Next - Opinionated React.
-  - Package Managers
+- Backend
-    - npm - Node Package Manager
+- Package Manager
-    - yarn - Installs packages simultaneously
-    - pnpm - Uses global store for dependencies.
-  - Bundlers - Bundle and transpile for builds.
-    - Webpack
-    - Rollup - More optimized than Webpack.
-    - Vite (build tool, uses Rollup to bundle)
-    - esbuild
+- Bundler
-  - Compiler - Transforms Typescript to Javascript
+- Compiler
-    - Babel
-    - SWC (Speedy Web Compiler)
-    - tsc - Does not bundle/optimize code.